 Students are required to take CS5040 Intermediate Data Structures and Algorithms, but those with a degree in CS or similar field can petition to take another course instead.

 Students are required to have as a minimum a course on their transcript that is equivalent to CS2114.
-Similar courses are taught at nearly all universities and colleges, including community colleges.
+Similar courses are taught at nearly all universities and colleges.
+Consult VT Undergraduate Transfer Equivalency Database to find CS2114 equivalent courses at other institutions.
 Students are strongly advised to have proficiency in the Java programming language prior to attempting CS5040.

 While not required for entry into the program, other useful background would be a Discrete Math course, and a course in basic Computer Architecture or Computer Organization, similar to CS2505.